awsdocs/incident-manager-user-guide/doc_source/tracking-details.md

 The **Contacts** tab of the incident details drives engagement of responders and teams\.
 From this tab you can see who has been engaged and responded, who has been engaged but not responded, and responders who are going to be engaged as part of an escalation plan\.
 Responders can engage other contacts directly from this tab\.
 To learn more about creating contacts and escalation plans, see the [Contacts](contacts.md) and [Escalation plans](escalation.md) sections of this guide\.

-You can configure response plans with contacts and escalation plans to automatically start engagement at the start of an incident\.
+You can configure response plans with contacts and escalation plans to automatically start engagement at the beginning of an incident\.
 To learn more about configuring response plans, see the [Response plans](response-plans.md) section of this guide\.

-You can find Information about each contact on the table in the contacts tab\.
-Choosing the contacts name under the **Name** column takes you to the contact's details page, displaying their contact methods and engagement plan\.
-If an escalation plan engaged the contact, the **Escalation plan** column contains a link to the escalation plan used to contact the responder\.
-The **Engaged** column displays when the contact was engaged or when they will be engaged\.
-Acknowledgment of engagement is the last column and displays whether the responder has responded to their engagement\.
+You can find information about each contact in the table in the contacts tab\.
+The following are descriptions of each column in the table:
++ **Name** – Links to the contact's details page that displays the contact's contact methods and engagement plan\.
++ **Escalation plan** – Links to the escalation plan used to engage the contact\.
++ **Engaged** – Displays when the contact was engaged or when they will be engaged\.
++ **Acknowledged** – Displays if the contact has acknowledged the engagement\.

+To acknowledge an engagement the responder can do one of the following:
++ Phone call – Press 1 when prompted\.
++ SMS – Reply to the message with the provided code or enter the provided code on the **Contacts** tab of the incident\.
++ Email – Enter the provided code on the **Contacts** tab of the incident\.

 ## Related items<a name="tracking-details-related"></a>